 Some responsive mode opportunities have regular closing and opening dates throughout the year.
 At a planned point, each one will close on Je-S as normal but then open their next round on the Funding Service.

 Applicants to opportunities from all research councils are likely to see these changes.

 UKRI cross research council responsive mode pilot

-The UKRI cross research council responsive mode pilot has recently been announced.
+The UKRI cross research council responsive mode pilot opportunity has been announced.